spraakbanken/sparv-retreat2024/README.md

 You can think of span annotations as XML elements, and attribute annotations as XML attributes.

 Annotations in Sparv are referred to like this: `module_name.annotation`.
 For example, the default tokenizer is provided by the module named `segment` and produces the annotation `segment.token`.
+The module name of our plugin (unless you changed it) is `sbx_uppercase`, so all its outputs will have to use that prefix.

 _Attribute annotations_ are always attached to a span annotation, separated by a colon.
 For example, the Stanza module's part-of-speech annotation attached to the previously mentioned tokens would look like this: `segment.token:stanza.pos`.

+When exporting the final XML result, Sparv will by default remove the prefixes (unless there is a name collision).

 ### Annotation classes